 Please note that we have limited places at each partner university, so don’t restrict yourself to looking at just one.

 Exchange placements can last anywhere from three to twelve months.
-As an undergraduate, the most common placement opportunity is for a full academic year (10 months).
+As an undergraduate, the most common exchange opportunity is for a full academic year (10 months).
 Sometimes partner universities only have spaces for one semester (usually August/September-December or January-May/June).

 Unlike an exchange, working with The Anglo Mexican Foundation is a year out, so you will graduate a year later.